Solar Maximum Mission: Failure and repair

 This led to an improvised plan which nearly ended the satellite's mission.
 The improvisation had the astronaut use his hands to grab hold of a solar array and null the rotation with a push from the Maneuvering Unit's thrusters.
 Instead, this attempt induced higher rates and in multiple axes; the satellite was tumbling out of control and quickly losing battery life.
 SMM Operations Control Center engineers shut down all non-essential satellite subsystems and with a bit of luck were able to recover the satellite minutes before total failure.
 The ground support engineers then stabilized the satellite and nulled its rotation rates for capture with the Shuttle's robotic arm.
 This proved to be a much better plan.
 The satellite had been fitted with one of the arm's grapple fixtures so that the robotic arm was able to capture and maneuver it into the shuttle's payload bay for repairs.

 During the mission, the SMM's entire attitude control system module and the electronics module for the coronagraph/polarimeter instrument were replaced, and a gas cover was installed over the X-ray polychromator.
 Their successful work added five more years to the lifespan of the satellite.
 The mission was depicted in the 1985 IMAX movie The Dream Is Alive.

 Discovery of comets

 10 comets were discovered in images from the SMM, all of which are members of the Kreutz sungrazer group.
-Robert M. MacQueen estimated that the comets seen by SMM have nuclei no greater than 16 m in radius.
+Robert M. MacQueen estimated that the comets seen by SMM had nuclei no greater than 16 m in radius.